markheckmann/ryouready/README.md

 **ryouready** is an R package to accompany my forthcoming R book `"R" you ready?`

-To install the latest package version from github you can use the `devtools` package.
+To install the latest package version from github you can use the `devtools` package (Windows users: Make sure you have [Rtools](http://cran.r-project.org/bin/windows/Rtools/) installed in order to run the commands below).

     library(devtools)
     install_github("ryouready", "markheckmann")